deengames/slay-the-spire-all-neow-options/README.md

 The Neow event at the start of the game shows all possible Neow events.

+# TODO: FIXME

+- Picking [Talk] gives no options
+- Anything that requires picking a card throws
+- Max health and random potions works

 # Installation Instructions

 [Download from Steam Workshop](#).